Positive (Peabo Bryson album)

-Positive is the thirteenth studio album by American singer Peabo Bryson.
-It was released in January 1988 by Elektra Records.
+Positive is a studio album by the American singer Peabo Bryson, released in January 1988 by Elektra Records.
 The album peaked at number 157 on the US Billboard 200 and number 42 on the Billboard R&B albums chart.
-This was the last album Bryson recorded for Elektra before he briefly returned to Capitol Records.
-Positive was supported by the single "Without You".
+It was the last album Bryson recorded for Elektra before he briefly returned to Capitol Records.
+Positive was supported by the single "Without You", which was also the theme song to Leonard Part 6.

 Critical reception

+The Kingston Whig-Standard wrote that Bryson's "voice flutters and soars, delicate one moment, powerful the next, duelling with the different instruments."
+The Washington Post deemed Bryson "a smoothly persuasive soul man, not too pleading, not too aggressive."

 Ron Wynn of AllMusic called Positive "largely undistinguished, although [Bryson] sang with more conviction and got better material and production than on most of his other Elektra albums.
 He scored another hit with a familiar weapon: the duet.
 This time his partner was Regina Belle."